ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/local-plugins-customization.md

 Registering a field can be made in two different ways:

 1. During the load phase of a plugin
-2. Using the provided `react-hook` in a component.
+2. 使用 provided `react-hook` in a component.

 #### Registering a field during the load of a plugin